syncfusion-content/asp.netwebforms-docs/aspnet/PivotChart/Localization.md

 {% endhighlight %}

-Following table localizes the in-built keywords to **“French”** culture for OlapChart.
+Following table localizes the in-built keywords to **“French”** culture for PivotChart.

 <table>
 <tr>